SBIG - Small Business Impact Grant

 You will receive a link to the Business Information Form in an email from ZoomGrants.
 Use this form to submit your payment information to Salt Lake County.

 You will NOT be asked to submit business information by phone or within an email.
-If you would like to verify that the email link is from the SBIG program, call the Business Relief Hotline for confirmation at (385) 468-4011.

 How will I receive the grant payment?

 You will receive the payment by direct deposit or a mailed check, based on what you choose in the Business Information Form.

 If I have done business with or received a payment from Salt Lake County before, do I need to submit my information again?